samdoran/ansible-role-pgsql-replication/README.md

 Each host defined in `pgsqlrep_group_name` will be added to the `pg_hba.conf` on the master node.

-This role leverages included with the [Ansible Tower installer](https://releases.ansible.com/ansible-tower/setup/).
+This role is meant to be installed alongside the roles included with the [Ansible Tower installer](https://releases.ansible.com/ansible-tower/setup/).

 Requirements
 ------------

 Ansible Tower installer roles in your `roles_path` as well as a properly configured Ansible Tower inventory file.
+You can install this role in the `roles/` directory included with the Ansible Tower installer.

 Add the replica database node to the Ansible Tower inventory file and define `pgsqlrep_role` for each database host.